sotch-pr35mac/syng/README.md

 #### __What's Working__
    - Search (for Characters, Pinyin, and English)
    - Saving searches to Bookmarks
+   - Studying Flashcards

 #### __What's Not__
-   - Studying flashcards and other study features haven't been built yet
+   - Generating tests have not been built yet

 ## __Built On__
    - [Electron](http://electron.atom.io)